 Leishmaniasis is caused by a protozoa parasite from over 20 Leishmania species and is transmitted to humans by the bite of infected female phlebotomine sandflies.
 Over 90 sandfly species are known to transmit Leishmania parasites.
 There are 3 main forms of the disease:

-- Visceral leishmaniasis (VL also known as kala-azar) is fatal if left untreated.
+- Visceral leishmaniasis (VL), also known as kala-azar is fatal if left untreated in over 95% of cases.
 It is characterized by irregular bouts of fever, weight loss, enlargement of the spleen and liver, and anaemia.
 It is highly endemic in the Indian subcontinent and in East Africa.
 An estimated 200 000 to 400 000 new cases of VL occur worldwide each year.
 Over 90% of new cases occur in 6 countries: Bangladesh, Brazil, Ethiopia, India, South Sudan and Sudan.
+The kala-azar elimination programmes in South-East Asia are making sustained progress towards elimination, and cases are declining in the three major endemic countries: Bangladesh, India and Nepal.

 - Cutaneous leishmaniasis (CL) is the most common form of leishmaniasis and causes skin lesions, mainly ulcers, on exposed parts of the body, leaving life-long scars and serious disability.
 About 95% of CL cases occur in the Americas, the Mediterranean basin, the Middle East and Central Asia.
 Over two thirds of new CL cases occur in 6 countries: Afghanistan, Algeria, Brazil, Colombia, Iran (Islamic Republic of) and the Syrian Arab Republic.
 An estimated 0.7 million to 1.3 million new cases occur worldwide annually.

 - Mucocutaneous leishmaniasis leads to partial or total destruction of mucous membranes of the nose, mouth and throat.
-Almost 90% of mucocutaneous leishmaniasis cases occurs in the Plurinational State of Bolivia, Brazil and Peru.
+Almost 90% of mucocutaneous leishmaniasis cases occur in Bolivia (the Plurinational State of), Brazil and Peru.

 In the Mediterranean basin, visceral leishmaniasis is the main form of the disease.
-It occurs in rural areas, in villages in mountainous regions and also in some periurban areas, where Leishmania parasites live on dogs and other animals.
+It occurs in rural areas, villages in mountainous regions, and also some periurban areas where Leishmania parasites live mainly on dogs.

 In South-East Asia, visceral leishmaniasis is the main form of the disease.
-Transmission generally occurs in rural areas below 600m above sea level, with a heavy annual rainfall, with a mean humidity above 70%, a temperature range of 15–38 °C, abundant vegetation, subsoil water and alluvial soil.
+Transmission generally occurs in rural areas below 600 m above sea level with a heavy annual rainfall, a mean humidity above 70%, a temperature range of 15–38 °C, abundant vegetation, subsoil water and alluvial soil.
 The disease is most common in agricultural villages where houses are frequently constructed with mud walls and earthen floors, and cattle and other livestock live close to humans.
+People are considered to be the sole reservoir of the Leishmania parasites in this region.

 In East Africa, there are frequent outbreaks of visceral leishmaniasis in the northern acacia–balanite savanna and the southern savanna and forest areas where sandflies live around termite mounds.
+Humans are considered the main reservoir of the Leishmania parasites causing visceral leishmaniasis in this part of Africa.
 Cutaneous leishmaniasis occurs in the highlands of Ethiopia and other places in East Africa, where increased human–fly contact occurs in villages built on rock hills or river banks, which are the natural habitat of hyraxes.

-Kala-azar in the Americas is very similar to that found in the Mediterranean basin.
+Visceral leishmaniasis in the Americas is very similar to that found in the Mediterranean basin.
 The habit of keeping dogs and other domestic animals inside the house is thought to promote human infection.
-The epidemiology of CL in the Americas is complex, with variations in transmission cycles, reservoir hosts, sandfly vectors, clinical manifestations and response to therapy, and multiple circulating Leishmania species in the same geographical area.
+The epidemiology of cutaneous leishmaniasis in the Americas is very complex, with variations in transmission cycles, reservoir hosts, sandfly vectors, clinical manifestations and response to therapy, and multiple circulating Leishmania species in the same geographical area.

 Post-kala-azar dermal leishmaniasis (PKDL)